I can't imagine folks need more evidence that Virginia is a swing state, but two developments in the last week make it crystal clear.

 So enjoy it Washingtonians, you don't have to travel to Ohio or Florida, Colorado or even North Carolina, to get a taste of the 2012 campaign; all you have to do is wake up, pour some coffee, flip on the TV, sit back and watch.

 Chuck Todd is NBC News' Political Director and host of "The Daily Rundown," which can be seen at 9 a.m. weekdays on MSNBC.
-Read First Read featuring Chuck, Mark Murray and Domenico Montanaro on msnbc.com.
+Read the national edition of First Read featuring Chuck, Mark Murray and Domenico Montanaro on msnbc.com.